tusharr135/tusharr135/README.md

 🗺️ Exploring GIS and Geospatial Technologies

-💻 Working with Python, Django, React, JavaScript, SQL, and IoT
+💻 Working with Python, Django, React, JavaScript and SQL

 🚀 Building real-world projects and contributing to open-source